MordrogX/Bitcoin-Hash-analysis/README.md

 # Bitcoin-Hash-analysis
-Grahpical representation of hash/nonce in bitcoin mining
+Grahpical analysis of hash/nonce in bitcoin mining